MSC in the Americas

 Colleges and Universities

-An emerging awareness has recently developed on college campuses across the United States.
-Prestigious halls of formal education like the University of Notre Dame, University of California at Berkeley, and Pomona College have launched sustainability programs that involve sourcing MSC certified seafood in all areas of food service.
-Interest is high and many more prominent colleges and universities have held meetings with the Americas region team to discuss the benefits of sourcing MSC certified sustainable seafood.
+There is growing commitment to sustainable seafood on college campuses across North America.
+Prestigious institutions of higher education like the University of Notre Dame, University of California at Berkeley, and Pomona College have launched sustainability programs that involve sourcing MSC certified seafood in all areas of food service.
+More recently, McGill University in Quebec became the first Canadian university to join this trend.